Party politics has completely failed us on climate change.

 Rex Patrick Team

-Red Light political entities and their candidates are a dangerous choice.
-If they are able to form government Australia will continue to on a path toward more jobs, homes, and opportunity lost.
+All Red Light political entities and their candidates are a dangerous choice.
+If they are able to form government, Australia will continue on a path toward severe climate disasters, contributing further to social injustice, poverty, and stress on health care systems.

 Registered PartiesAustralian Christians